ArenKDesai/Aren-s-Notes/Natural Language Processing/Freezing.md

 ## Overview
 From the 2019 paper [What Would Elsa Do?
 Freezing Layers During Transformer Fine-Tuning](https://arxiv.org/abs/1911.03090) by Lee et al.

 Large pretrained models like BERT can take a long time and a lot of compute power to fine-tune, but research proves that only a few of the final layers actually need to be retrained to fine-tune a model effectively (1).
+Therefore, it can be more efficient to freeze layers of a transformer rather than al